openanalytics/shinyproxy-config-examples/11-openid-azure-b2c/README.md

 3. Click on `App registrations`
 4. Click on `New registration`
 5. Fill in a name for the registration
 6. Choose `Accounts in this organizational directory only`.
-Do not use the other options (not even for testing), unless you are aware of the implications.
+Don't use the other options (not even for testing), unless you are aware of the implications.
 7. In the `Redirect URI` section, choose `Web` and use the following value (replacing `shinyproxy-demo.local` with your domain name):